NoKillAsheville.org is a community project of Brother Wolf Animal Rescue.

 Over the past several years, through our shelter rescue, pet adoption programs, transport program, community cats work, and spay-neuter assistance, we have helped achieve significant reductions in the number of animals killed in the local shelter system.

-Indeed, just last year, 1,693 cats and dogs were “euthanized” at the county shelter¹.
+Indeed, in 2014, 1,693 cats and dogs were “euthanized” at the county shelter.
 That number actually represents good progress from years past, but shows we still have quite a ways to go to achieve No-Kill.

 We know we can’t just spay-neuter and adopt our way to No-Kill: we know we must work equally hard to help keep cats and dogs from ever entering the shelter system in the first place.